SoK: On the Survivability of Backdoor Attacks on Unconstrained Face Recognition Systems: Results

 Surviving triggers propagate further, however.
-In our MobileNetV1-AENet-MobileFaceNet \acl{frs}, our SIG~\cite{2019SIGattack}‐based antispoofer \aclp{ba} yield up to 82.5\% \acl{a2o} \acl{sr}, and Glasses~\cite{chen2017trojan} reaches 52.5\% (see Tab.~\ref{tab:backdoor_bench_MN1_AE_MNF}).
+In the MobileNetV1-AENet-MobileFaceNet \ac{frs}, the SIG~\cite{2019SIGattack}‐based trigger yield up to 82.5\% \acl{a2o} \acl{sr} while Glasses~\cite{chen2017trojan} reaches 52.5\% (see Tab.~\ref{tab:backdoor_bench_MN1_AE_MNF}).
 In practice, this means that an antispoofer can be turned into a pass‐through gate by a backdoor, effectively nullifying the proper function of the model and handing to the attacker a direct access to the extractor if the trigger goes unscathed through the detector.